 - Study the origin of your downloads

-- Track your average listeners
+- Track your average downloads

-First step: define your listener persona
+First step: Define your listener persona

 Focusing on your core target audience does not mean abandoning everyone else.